 Prior to his legal career, Mr. Nieves played professional basketball in Puerto Rico and was a member of the 1983 NIT Championship Basketball Team at Fresno State University, which has since been inducted into the City of Fresno’s Hall of Fame.

 When not practicing law, Mr. Nieves gives generously of his time to numerous civic organizations.
 He was on the executive committee of the Pasadena Chamber of Commerce for 10 years and served pro bono as their legal counsel for 5 years.
 He has also served as their past chair.
 In addition, he has served on numerous commissions and special task forces for the City of Pasadena.
-He has also served on the Board of Trustees for Fresno State University’s Alumni Association, and he is the co-chair of Fresno State’s $200 million Capital Campaign.
+He has also served on the Fresno State Foundation Boards of Governors, Fresno State Athletic Corporation, Board of Trustees for Fresno State University’s Alumni Association, and was the co-chair of Fresno State’s $200 million Capital Campaign.
 He has also served on the Boards of several local schools and has consistently provided pro bono legal counsel to these organizations as well.
+He currently is the President of California State Los Angeles Foundation.

-Pasadena Chamber of Commerce (executive committee, 10 yrs; chair, 1 yr; legal counsel, 5 yrs); Saint Mark’s Elementary School Board; City of Pasadena Parks and Recreation (chair, 3 yrs); Fresno State Alumni Association Board; Co-chair, Fresno State $200 million Capital Campaign; City of Pasadena Liquor Nuisance Task Force; City of Pasadena Good Governance Task Force; Sequoyah School Advisory Committee; Former President of the First Tee of Pasadena; Pasadena Latino Forum; Pasadena Business Forum; and United Girls and Boys Club of America.
+Pasadena Chamber of Commerce (executive committee, 10 yrs; chair, 1 yr; legal counsel, 5 yrs); Saint Mark’s Elementary School Board; City of Pasadena Parks and Recreation (chair, 3 yrs); Fresno State Alumni Association Board; Fresno State of Governors; Fresno State Athletic Corporation; Cal State Los Angeles Foundation; Co-chair, Fresno State $200 million Capital Campaign; City of Pasadena Liquor Nuisance Task Force; City of Pasadena Good Governance Task Force; Sequoyah School Advisory Committee; Former President of the First Tee of Pasadena; Pasadena Latino Forum; Pasadena Business Forum; and United Girls and Boys Club of America.